Where to buy: Amazon

 Summary: Pros and Cons of the Raw Rev Glo Vegan Protein Bar

 If we add those 3 individual scores out of 10 together, we get an overall score of 17 out of 30.

-That’s not a great score, although the worst that I’ve given to a bar as well.
+That’s not a great score, but not the worst that I’ve given to a bar as well.

 The Raw Rev Glo bar is pretty average in all categories, nothing particularly stands out about it.
 If you’re just looking for a vegan bar, there are better vegan protein bars for you.

 However, like I said at the start, if you’re looking for a RAW bar, this is going to be the best option for you.